 We believe that the best way to inform communities about our work is to meet them.
-To achieve this goal, the IIO has developed a Community Engagement strategy that extends through 2014.
-This strategy commits the Chief Civilian Director and his staff to hosting community meetings in select communities across the province as well as attending key regional events and other outreach opportunities.
+To achieve this goal, the IIO has developed a Community Engagement strategy.
+This strategy commits the Chief Civilian Director and staff to hosting community meetings in select communities across the province as well as attending key regional events and other outreach opportunities.

 In addition to community engagement, the IIO has dedicated resources to develop and maintain our relationships with our stakeholders.
 Stakeholders include First Nations leadership; community advocacy; non-profit organizations; other government ministries; police services; civil libertarian agencies; faculties of education and other civilian oversight agencies.
 We will be looking for opportunities to engage in discussion, consultation and public education across the province and in particular, across the diverse population we serve.

-In addition, the Senior Investigator, Stakeholder Relations is a resource to IIO investigators who may require information about the communities where an incident has taken place, in particular, any cultural protocols that need to be respected in First Nations and other Aboriginal communities.
+In addition, the Stakeholder Relations Liaison is a resource to IIO investigators who may require information about the communities where an incident has taken place, in particular, any cultural protocols that need to be respected in First Nations and other Aboriginal communities.